25Jayesh10/Data_Lineage_Analyzer/README.md

 ---

+## ❓ What is a Mermaid Diagram?
+Mermaid.js is a JavaScript-based diagramming and charting tool that uses a simple text syntax to define graphs.
+It allows users to write diagrams directly in Markdown and render them as flowcharts, sequence diagrams, Gantt charts, and more.

+In this project, Mermaid diagrams are used to visualize data lineage, showing how data flows between tables and stored procedures in a Sybase database.

+---
+## 🤔 Why Do We Need Mermaid Diagrams?
+Mermaid diagrams help in:

+✅ Visualizing Data Flow: Clearly display relationships between procedures and tables.
+✅ Debugging: Spot missing or unexpected relationships quickly.
+✅ Documentation: Provide non-technical stakeholders with easy-to-read visuals.
+✅ Impact Analysis: Understand what changes affect which procedures or tables.
+✅ Auditing & Compliance: Trace sensitive data usage paths visually.

+---
+## ⚠️ Possible Errors

+Error Type	Description
+FileNotFoundError	Input or output file paths are incorrect KeyError	Missing or malformed data in lineage.json Invalid Syntax	Mermaid syntax generated incorrectly Node Collision	Nodes with same name but different types Styling Ignored	Mermaid ignores classDef if nodes aren't defined

+---
+## 🛠️ How We Handled It
+Problem	Solution
+Missing files	Added default path logic and validation Broken Mermaid syntax	Ensured all nodes are explicitly defined using [Label] Styling ignored	Applied class only after defining node labels Node type identification	Used naming conventions like table_ and proc_ Readability of nodes	Stripped prefixes in label rendering

+---
 ## ✅ Summary

 Tool 4 takes structured metadata from previous tools and produces an easy-to-understand, exportable view of how data flows through a Sybase-based system.
+It also automates the generation of visual lineage diagrams using Mermaid.js from structured lineage data.
 It's an essential component in large-scale enterprise database modernization and auditing.
+It's a critical aid in understanding, debugging, and documenting stored procedure dependencies in complex Sybase-based systems.

 ---